The Westford Sportsmen’s Club sporting clays course is open to the public.

 Safety: Standard Operating Procedures

-- Eye and ear protection must be worn by shooters, spectators and trappers.
+- Eye and ear protection must be worn by shooters, spectators and trappers at all times

-- All firearms must have actions open at all times until you are in a “shooting box”
+- All firearms must have actions open at all times unless you are in a “shooting box”

 - Only two shells (target loads-7.5 shot size max) are to be loaded into your shotgun